Here’s how to control gall wasps so they don’t endanger your trees and flowers.

 - Beneficial insects love it when you leave a portion of your garden to develop naturally, like a wild prairie or even simply a garden bed that you don’t mulch or till.

-A predator vine that protects oak trees from the oak gall wasp
+A vine that protects oak from gall wasps

 In a surprising discovery in 2018, botanists discovered a vine that actually fed off galls formed by gall wasp on oak trees.
 When the vine was present, gall wasp pupae and larvae would only hatch in half the cases.
 Normally, gall wasps on oak nearly always mature to term.